TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   - Save/update files that are automatically available via the uibuilder web.
 For example a static web page that is perhaps updated periodically.
 This could also work with data, JavaScript, CSS, etc. In fact anything that can be serialised or that is already a string.
   - Use with the `uib-html` node to save static HTML files built via `uib-element` or some other flow that outputs `msg._ui` configurations.

+* **NEW NODE** - `uib-get` - Gets data from a page's DOM.
+Will also need change to FE library.

+  e.g. Get the number of rows in a table or list.
+Get the ID of the first `div`.
+Get the current value of an input field.

 * Continuing documentation improvements
   * `README.md`: Add more links to the Features section so that each feature points to appropriate documentation.
 Add a landing-page link to "includes many helper features" to signpost to relavent detailed documentation.
   * Node-specific docs.